-Academic support Workshops on study skills and resume writing Career counseling Cultural trips Transfer college exploration Personal counseling Mentoring
+Academic support

+Workshops

+Career counseling

+Cultural trips

+Transfer college exploration

+Personal counseling

-Students can obtain applications for the TRIO/SSS program through the Admissions office or by contacting the TRIO/SSS program directly at 668-6706 x 216 in Manchester.
-Applications are accepted for fall semester.
+Students can obtain applications for the TRIO/SSS program through the Admissions office or by contacting the TRIO/SSS program directly at $668-6706 \times 216$ in Manchester.
+Applications are accepted for fall and spring semesters.